visualbis/VV-Docs/docs/user-guide/onboard-info.md

 Enter your **EMAIL**, and **DIVISION**.
 You may also **Upload Profile Picture** and select **CONTINUE**.

+* On the next screen, you may be asked to login to authorize the agents that are configured with 2-step authentication.
+You may login now or skip the step.
+You may authorize these agents later from the <Link to={useBaseUrl('docs/user-guide/settings#authorize-agents')}>Settings > Authorize Agents</Link> section.

 ## Onboarding Information

 When you log-in for the first time, the welcome message pops-up with the quick product tour videos.
+You may get started with the videos or skip tutorial.

 You can access the same Onboarding demo videos by selecting the Help( <img width="25" src={useBaseUrl('img/help.png')} /> ) icon and then select **Show Onboarding Tips**.

 <div class="center">